deaz/spreadsheet/README.md

 - `#REF!` - circular dependency in cell expression
 - `#DIV/0!` - division by zero
 - `#NONEXIST!` - referenced cell is not exists in current spreadsheet

+## Notes

+- Empty cells treated as zeros in expressions